telerik/blazor-docs/troubleshooting/deployment.md

     * On Linux (and often Docker), paths are case-sensitive, so make sure you have the correct casing when registering the styles and scripts (see the [Client Assets]({%slug getting-started/what-you-need%}#client-assets) section of the documentation).

         * Some reports indicate that deploying to a Docker container never copies over the static assets and you may have to either copy the file manually, or use it from [our CDN]({%slug general-information/themes%}#cdn).
 This may be related to the static asset configurations from the previous points, however.

+    * We have had reports that indicate missing project references do not copy the static assets.
+For example, in an ASP.NET Core hosted WebAssembly project the server project usually has a project reference to the Blazor project.
+If that reference is missing, the static assets might not be present in the output.

 * `Trial Message` - if the machine that performs the build has access to a trial version of our NuGet package, the framework may get confused and copy a trial assembly to the publish location and you may see the trial messages live.
 Solutions are available in the [Upgrade Troubleshooting - I Still See the Trial Message]({%slug upgrade-tutorial%}#i-still-see-the-trial-message) article.